mschoch/CouchbaseAndroidTester/README.md

 # Couchbase Android Tester

+## Quick Start

+A binary of this utility can be downloaded from https://github.com/downloads/mschoch/CouchbaseAndroidTester/CouchbaseAndroidTester.apk

 ## Getting Started

 This project requires the latest version of Couchbase Mobile for Android.
 This is the only